jakubartur/shibacoin/doc/build-windows.md

     ./autogen.sh
     ./configure --prefix=`pwd`/depends/i686-w64-mingw32
     make

-For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.

 ## Depends system

 For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.